RakhithJK/PHPMailer-wiki/Tutorial.md

 The command to attach a local file is simply `$mail->addAttachment($path);`, where `$path` contains the path to the file you want to send, and can be placed anywhere between `$mail = new PHPMailer;` and sending the message.
 Note that *you cannot use a URL for the path* - you may only use local filesystem path.
 See notes on string attachments below for how to use remote content.

-The $path be a relative one (from your script, not the PHPMailer class) or a full path to the file you want to attach.
+The $path may be a relative one (from your script, not the PHPMailer class) or a full path to the file you want to attach.
 If you want to send content from a database or web API (e.g. a remote PDF generator), do not use this method - use `addStringAttachment` instead.

 If you want more options or you want to specify encoding and the MIME type of the file, then you can use three more parameters, all of which are optional: